-Explicit or implicit speech (verbal, electronic, or written), hate speech or action with the intent of causing fear of harm or making another do something against their will.
-Not available as an option Not available as an option • • • TOBACCO Sale, possession, or use of a tobacco based or look alike product such as but not limited to electronic cigarettes. • • • Not available as an option Not available as an option

-TRESPASSING Entering or assisting any other person to enter a District facility without authorization; violating the conditions of a suspension, expulsion, or other disciplinary consequence.
-Not available as an option Not available as an option • • • TRUANCY Absence from school without the knowledge and consent of a parent/guardian/caregiver and the school administration. • • • Not available as an option Not available as an option
+1 1 1 1 INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Explicit or implicit speech (verbal, electronic, or written), hate speech or action with the intent of causing fear of harm or making another do something against their will.
+Not available as an option Not available as an option • • • TOBACCO Sale, possession, or use of a tobacco based or look alike product such as but not limited to electronic cigarettes. • • • Not available as an option Not available as an option TRESPASSING Entering or assisting any other person to enter a District facility without authorization; violating the conditions of a suspension, expulsion, or other disciplinary consequence.
+Not available as an option Not available as an option • • • TRUANCY I I I I Absence from school without the knowledge and consent of a parent/guardian/caregiver and the school administration. • • • Not available as an option Not available as an option VANDALISM / PROPERTY DAMAGE Willful or malicious destruction, injury, disfigur property on school grounds without consent o acement of s school or pers sonal Minor Damage: may only require reconditioning, and typically does not compromise the ability to utilize the object/item • • Not available as an option Not available as an option Not available as an option Significant Damage: Damage that causes an item to break or become unusable or requires repair in order to become usable or operable.
+Not available as an option Not available as an option • • •

-Behavior Examples: Definitions and Level Response Options Level 1: Behaviors disruptive to the school environment of self and/or others.
-Level 2: Repeated or significant Level One infractions.
-Disordered behavior toward another student, staff, volunteer, etc. Level 3: Repeated or significant Level Two infractions.
-Behaviors targeted at others or interfere with safety equipment.
-Level 4: Repeated or significant Level Three infractions.
-Behaviors Infractions.
-Infractions.
-Behaviors Infractions.
-Infr Start with the lowest appropriate level response while considering a student's IEP/504, age and understanding, past history of similar offenses, and severity of the incident.
-All actions should be communicated with the parent/guardian/caregiver and documented in the student information system.
-ALPHABETICAL LISTING LEVEL 1 LEVEL LEVEL LEVEL LEVEL LEVEL LEVEL 5 VANDALISM / PROPERTY DAMAGE Willful or malicious destruction, injury, disfigurement, or defacement of school or personal property on school grounds without consent of the owner Minor Damage: may only require reconditioning, and typically does not compromise the ability to utilize the object/item • Not available as an option Not available as an option Not available as an option option

-Significant Damage: Damage that causes an item to break or become unusable or requires repair in order to become usable or operable.
-Not available as an option Not available as an option • • • VERBAL CONFLICT • Mutual antagonistic use of inappropriate la and disruptive manner may typically includ essive Lower level: students STOP when prompted by school personnel • • Not available as an option Not available as an option Not available as an option Higher Level: students IGNORE verbal prompts to stop by school personnel and continue exacerbating and escalating the verbal altercation.
-Not available as an option Not available as an option • • Not available as an option WEAPON · Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW Not available as an option Not available as an option Not available as an option • Not available as an option Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •
+INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 VERBAL CONFLICT Mutual antagonistic use of inappropriate langua disruptive manner may typically include but is r aggressive a and Lower level: students STOP when prompted by school personnel • • Not available as an option Not available as an option Not available as an option Higher Level: students IGNORE verbal prompts to stop by school personnel and continue exacerbating and escalating the verbal altercation.
+Not available as an option Not available as an option • • Not available as an option WEAPON • Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW Not available as an option Not available as an option Not available as an option • Not available as an option Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •